-- To help role-holders, meetings and others to use Quaker processes and discipline effectively, including working with and drawing on others with specialist expertise as appropriate. - To encourage individuals to use their gifts to serve Quaker communities through personal support, enabling access to learning, training and development. - To work with and draw on colleagues, Quakers and external agencies with specialist expertise, supporting meetings to uphold good practice and legal requirements - e.g. in governance, safeguarding, employment, charity law. - To support the development of local and regional networks to foster community, share learning, experimentation and good practice. - To support Friends to identify, develop and deliver projects - ensuring that these remain locally owned and implemented (not to deliver these).
+- To help role-holders, meetings and others to use Quaker processes and discipline effectively, including working with and drawing on others with specialist expertise as appropriate. - To encourage individuals to use their gifts to serve Quaker communities through personal support, enabling access to learning, training and development. - To work with and draw on colleagues, Friends and external agencies with specialist expertise, supporting meetings to uphold good practice and legal requirements - e.g. in governance, safeguarding, employment, charity law. - To support the development of local and regional networks to foster community, share learning, experimentation and good practice - To support Friends to identify, develop and deliver projects - ensuring that these remain locally owned and implemented (not to deliver these) - To support meetings to become more welcoming, accessible and diverse, including through experimentation with different expressions of Quaker community.